aeonSolutions/PCB-Prototyping-Catalogue/Home Automation Safety & Health/readme.md

 These concepts and subjects can be found easily on Google and in scientific publications.

 **The devices listed below are not able to detect wireless aggressions targeted to a person's body and individual.
 For instance, using some kind of beam-forming device or technologies**.
-For example, Laser and laser-like kind of devices and kind of technologies.
+For example, laser and laser-like devices and technologies.

 **When installing any of the solutions provided below, take action and be conscious that the aggression/aggressor may change to other types and kinds of "wireless devices" the smart devices below are unable to detect**.

-**Always use the smart devices below connected to a public data repository with LIVE data streams.
+**Always use the smart devices below to connect to a public data repository with LIVE data streams.
 At the same time, notify the authorities immediately and provide the web address link where the public data repository can be found**.
 To my knowledge, data repositories based on Harvard's www.dataverse.org are currently the most suited (not ideal) for the smart solutions provided below.

  :warning: **Be advised**